Attribution (psychology)

 Attribution is a term used in psychology which deals with how individuals perceive the causes of everyday experience, as being either external or internal.
-Models to explain this process are called attribution theory.
+Models to explain this process are called Attribution theory.
 Psychological research into attribution began with the work of Fritz Heider in the early 20th century, and the theory was further advanced by Harold Kelley and Bernard Weiner.
 Heider first introduced the concept of perceived 'locus of causality' to define the perception of one's environment.
 For instance, an experience may be perceived as being caused by factors outside the person's control (external) or it may be perceived as the person's own doing (internal).
 These initial perceptions are called attributions.
 Psychologists use these attributions to better understand an individual's motivation and competence.
 The theory is of particular interest to employers who use it to increase worker motivation, goal orientation, and productivity.

 Psychologists have identified various biases in the way people attribute causation, especially when dealing with others.
 The fundamental attribution error describes the tendency to attribute dispositional or personality-based explanations for behavior, rather than considering external factors.
-We tend to assume others are responsible for their own misfortunes, in other words, while blaming external factors for our own.
+In other words, a person tends to assume that other people are each responsible for their own misfortunes, while blaming external factors for the person's own misfortunes.
 Culture bias is when someone makes an assumption about the behavior of a person based on their own cultural practices and beliefs.

 Attribution theory has been criticised as being mechanistic and reductionist for assuming that people are rational, logical, and systematic thinkers.
 It also fails to address the social, cultural, and historical factors that shape attributions of cause.

 Background

-Gestalt psychologist Fritz Heider is often described as the early-20th-century "father of attribution theory".
-In his 1920 dissertation, Heider addressed the problem of phenomenology: why do perceivers attribute the properties such as color to perceived objects, when those properties are mental constructs?
-Heider's answer that perceivers attribute that which they "directly" sense – vibrations in the air for instance – to an object they construe as causing those to sense data.
-"Perceivers faced with sensory data thus see the perceptual object as 'out there', because they attribute the sensory data to their underlying causes in the world."
-Heider extended this idea to attributions about people: "motives, intentions, sentiments ... the core processes which manifest themselves in overt behavior".
+Fritz Heider originated Attribution theory during a time when psychologists were furthering research on personality, social psychology, and human motivation.
+Heider worked alone in his research, but stated that he wished for Attribution theory not to be attributed to him because many different ideas and people were involved in the process.
+Weiner argued that Heider was too modest, and the openness of the theory keeps its presence functional today.
+Attribution theory is the original parent theory with Harold Kelley's covariation model and Bernard Weiner's three-dimensional model branching from Attribution theory.
+Attribution theory also influenced several other theories as well such as Heider's Perceived Locus of Causality which eventually led to Deci and Ryan's Theory of Self-determination.